XNF (XNF) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 XNF Historical Price

-According to the latest data gathered on XNF live price page, the current price of XNF is 0.01354138USD.
-The circulating supply of XNF(XNF) is 618.80K XNF , giving it a market capitalization of $8.39K.
+According to the latest data gathered on XNF live price page, the current price of XNF is 0.01386557USD.
+The circulating supply of XNF(XNF) is 618.80K XNF , giving it a market capitalization of $8.58K.

 The XNF Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of XNF based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.